 A person receives a package or is filling out a contract.
 However, there's a delay, because they can't find their Personal Seal.
 No, not an animal.
 In Chinese law, and Japanese, one needs a stamp to 'sign' documents in one's name - 'signatures' as Europeans know them are an impossibility as written Chinese doesn't have an alphabet.
-Also called a 'chop', one's stamp must to be registered with the authorities before it is officially recognised.
-These stamps, referred to (by the Nipponese) in various contexts as hanko, inkan, mitome-in, or jitsu-in, are usually used with red ink to mark a document.
+Also called a 'chop', one's stamp must to be registered with the authorities before it is officially recognized.
+These stamps, referred to (by the Japanese) as hanko, or inkan, are used with red ink to mark a document.
 The inability to locate one's inkan can be a delaying action to build tension or comedy, as appropriate.
 Alternatively, a person can accidentally stamp a document far more easily than they might sign one, leading to unintended results.
 The practice was once common among European nobility and royalty, specifically through the use of signet rings to impress a personal seal into wax bindings on messages.
 (Wearing your personal seal on a ring also prevents the usual application of this trope, conveniently enough.)

 ExamplesAnime & Manga

 - Hand Maid May: Kazuya Saotome receives a package from the Cyberdyne Company, he needs to go look for his seal.
 When he turns around, however, the delivery person is nowhere to be found.

 - Please Teacher!: Kei Kusanagi is filling out forms to officially marry Mizuho, ostensibly to protect themselves from reprisals from his school.
 He is very hesitant about whether this is right to do, but a distraction takes the decision out of his hands, causing him to accidentally put his stamp on the paper.